Categories

 - Definition: Grouping of computers based on IP subnets and network proximity.

-- Optimize replication traffic between DCs.
+- Purpose:- Optimize replication traffic between DCs.

 - Improve login speed by directing clients to the closest DC.